Skip to main content

 • Angiotensin-converting enzyme (ACE) inhibitors are medicines which help to reduce the amount of work the heart does.
 One may be prescribed to ease symptoms of heart failure.

-• 'Water' tablets (diuretics) usually help if you are breathless.
+• 'Water' tablets (diuretics) help to reduce the build-up of fluid caused by the heart working less efficiently.
 They make the kidneys produce more urine.
-This gets rid of excess blood and fluid which may build up in the lungs or other parts of the body with the back pressure from the heart.
+This gets rid of the excess fluid built up in the lungs or other parts of the body with the back pressure from the heart.

-• If you develop atrial fibrillation, several medicines can be used to slow the heart rate down.
+• In atrial fibrillation, several medicines can be used to slow the heart rate down.
 They include beta-blockers, calcium-channel blockers and digoxin.
 Shocking the heart with an electrical current (a procedure called cardioversion) is also an option in some people who develop atrial fibrillation as a complication.

-• Anticoagulation medication is usually advised if you develop atrial fibrillation.
+• Anticoagulation medication is usually advised in atrial fibrillation.
 This helps to prevent blood clots from forming.

 Surgery

-Surgery to stretch, repair or replace the heart valve may be needed in some cases.
+Surgery to stretch, repair or replace the heart valve may be needed.
 Surgical treatment has greatly improved the outlook for many cases of severe valve disease.
 Surgery has a very good success rate.
+Increasingly, minimal access surgery (via a catheter into the blood vessels rather than open heart surgery) is being used, particularly in people who are less fit for surgery.
+This is called transcatheter aortic valve implantation (TAVI).

 Are you protected against flu?